Search suspended for missing fisher off coast of Nova Scotia

 “We ran into some obstacles through the weather.
 Freezing spray and freezing rain had moved into the region late last night around midnight, which prevented our aircraft from flying and also forced some of our marine assets to return to port.
 That left us with just a large asset, the coast guard ship Cape Roger, on the scene,” said Mark Gould, Regional Supervisor Maritime Search and Rescue, Canadian Coast Guard, Atlantic region.

 The boat was based in Elsipogtog First Nation in New Brunswick.
-Chief Ruth Levi says the community is grieving.
+Elsipogtog Band Councillor Ruth Levi says the community is grieving.

 Levi says one of the deceased was a member of the Metepenagiag Mi'kmaq First Nation in New Brunswick, but had close ties to Elsipogtog.